 - supporting the joint Australia and New Zealand efforts to harmonise food standards.

-The model food provisions that are split into Annex A and Annex B provide a legislative basis for a ‘substantially equivalent’ national uniform food safety regime.
-Each of the States and Territories used these annexes as the base to amend their respective food acts.
+The Model Food Provisions, that are split into Annex A and Annex B, provide a legislative basis for a ‘substantially equivalent’ national uniform food safety regime.
+Each of the states and territories used these annexes as the base to amend their respective Food Acts.
 Annex A was to be applied uniformly while Annex B could vary between jurisdictions.
-By doing this Food standards developed by FSANZ are automatically adopted by reference, through respective jurisdictional Food Acts, when these are gazetted.
+By doing this food standards developed by Food Standards Australia New Zealand are automatically adopted by reference, through respective jurisdictional Food Acts, when these are gazetted.

 The Food Standards Australia New Zealand Act 1991 established the process for the making of food standards, including the opportunities for stakeholder involvement.
 It also establishes the FSANZ Board and describes the appointment process for Board members.